Texas prepares for soaring power demand, urges conservation

-HOUSTON The Texas electric grid urged consumers to cut power usage this week to avoid straining the power system as the much of the state broils under triple-digit temperatures.
+The Texas electric grid urged consumers to cut back on power usage this week to avoid straining the electric system with homes and businesses expected to crank up their air conditioners to escape a heat wave.

-Temperatures on Sunday hit about 100 degrees Fahrenheit (38 Celsius) in Houston, San Antonio and Dallas, the three biggest cities in the Lone Star State, prompting residents to crank up air conditioners.
-Triple-digit highs are forecast for several more days this week, with some high enough to set records, AccuWeather.com forecast.
+Temperatures hit about 100 degrees Fahrenheit (38 Celsius) in Houston, San Antonio and Dallas, the three biggest cities in the Lone Star State, on Sunday and were expected to reach the triple digits for several more days this week, AccuWeather.com forecast.

-Peak power demand was on pace to exceed 65,000 megawatts on Monday afternoon, surpassing ERCOT's monthly consumption records for June and July.
-At mid-day Monday, very little power was coming from Texas wind farms, according to the ERCOT website.

-ERCOT said demand may rise further on Tuesday, above 66,000 MW.
-The state's all-time peak use of 68,379 MW was set in August of last summer during a protracted heat wave and drought.

-The grid agency said adequate generation resources should be available to serve that load without activating emergency programs that could lead to curtailment of power to certain industrial customers or broader rolling outages.
+Peak electric demand was expected to exceed 65,000 megawatts (MW) on Monday and Tuesday, and ERCOT said it expects to have adequate electric generation resources available to serve that load without activating emergency programs that could lead to curtailment of power to certain industrial customers or broader rolling outages.

 The grid operator said its plan for the week takes into account current outages and the possibility of losing additional resources.

-One megawatt is enough to serve about 200 Texas homes during peak demand.
+One megawatt is enough to serve about 200 homes during peak demand, and ERCOT's record peak was 68,379 MW in August, 2011.

 ERCOT has warned that rolling outages could occur this summer given the state's limited amount of surplus generation.